hotwax/oms-documentation/documents/retail-operations/brokering/scenarios.md

 2. **Inventory Rules Definition**:
    - **Inventory Rule 1: Fixed/Lower Rent Stores**:
-     - Set up an inventory rule that applies the first facility group (Fixed/Lower Rent Stores).
+     - Set up an inventory rule that applies to the first facility group (Fixed/Lower Rent Stores).
      - This rule ensures that orders are first routed to these stores, minimizing rental costs.
    - **Inventory Rule 2: All Stores**:
      - Define a secondary inventory rule using the second facility group (All Stores).